 This is an amount notionally included in a dividend from a listed investment company (LIC) which represents a capital gain made by that company.
-The amount is not included as a capital gain at item 17 on the tax return (supplementary section), or item 9 if you use the Tax return for retirees.
-See page 57 for an example and the instructions for dividend income for question 11 in TaxPack 2007 (or question 8 if you use Retirees TaxPack 2007).
+The amount is not included as a capital gain at item 18 on the tax return (supplementary section), or item 9 if you use the tax return for retirees.
+See example 46 on page 57 and the instructions for dividend income for question 12 in TaxPack 2008 (or question 8 if you use Retirees TaxPack 2008).